lildwagz/PhoneApp/README.md

 # PhoneApp
-this app provides to search any phone with its specifications, using
+this app provides to search any phone with its specifications, you can download it on playstore <a href="https://play.google.com/store/apps/details?id=lildwagz.com.phonefinder">here</a>

 #Screenshot